Rosacea is not just redness.

 Visible red light from a high-quality LED light therapy device can penetrate your skin to a depth of about 8-10 mm.

-When the red light wavelength reaches your skin affected by Rosacea, the skin cells absorb it and it results in increased microcirculation, which accelerates the healing and rebuilding ability of the cells.
+When the red light wavelength reaches your skin affected by Rosacea, the skin cells absorb it, and it results in increased microcirculation, which accelerates the healing and rebuilding ability of the cells.

 The result?

-The flushing, swelling, bumps, pain, and sensitivity to triggers – are noticeably relieved – without medication and topical creams (which only trigger more flare-ups).
+The flushing, swelling, bumps, pain, and sensitivity to triggers are noticeably relieved, without medication and topical creams (which only trigger more flare-ups).

 If you’d like a scientific explanation, here it is:

-The photons (light units) are absorbed by mitochondrial chromophores in skin cells, resulting in electron transport, ATP nitric oxide release, increased blood flow, increased oxygen, and activation of diverse signaling pathways.
+The photons (light units) are absorbed by mitochondrial chromophores in skin cells, resulting in electron transport, ATP, nitric oxide release, increased blood flow, increased oxygen, and activation of diverse signaling pathways.

-Which Color Light Therapy is Best for Rosacea?
+What Wavelength is Best for Rosacea?

 How Long Until I See Results?

-Can Red Light Therapy Make Rosacea Worse?
+Can Near Infrared Light Therapy Make Rosacea Worse?

 In fact, according to the American Academy of Dermatology Association, red light therapy can be used to reduce visible blood vessels and thickening skin caused by rosacea.